suba-suresh/Leamington-Spa-Adventures/README.md

 - **Admin Panel**:
   - Manages blog posts with details such as title, slug, author, category, tags, status, and creation date.
   - Allows bulk status updates and filtering.
+  - Admins can approve or reject user-submitted posts.
+  - Admins can manage user accounts and profiles.

 - **User Dashboard**:
   - Provides statistics on the user's posts with CRUD functionality.
-  - Provide Update Personal details.
+  - Allows users to update personal details such as username, bio, and profile images.
+  - Displays the status of submitted posts (pending, approved, rejected).

 - **Accounts Templates**:
-  - Handles user dashboard's, and user's Personal details on account management.
+  - Handles user dashboards and personal details for account management.
-  - Handles admin dashboard's, and admin's Personal details such as username, bio and profile images.
+  - Handles admin dashboards and personal details, such as username, bio, and profile images.

 - **Add/Edit Post - Form Validation**:
-  - Validates post fields with JavaScript and display the alert messages.
+  - Validates post fields with JavaScript and displays alert messages.
+  - Ensures required fields are filled out correctly before submission.

 - **Messages**:
   - Utilizes Django messages with Bootstrap toast components for user feedback.
+  - Displays success, error, and informational messages in response to user actions.

+- **Responsive Design**:
+  - Ensures all pages are fully responsive across various screen sizes, including mobile, tablet, and desktop.
+  - Navbar collapses to a burger menu on smaller screens.
+  - Content stacks vertically instead of horizontally on smaller screens.
+  - Blog post cards adjust to display fewer cards on smaller screens.

 ## Future Features
 - **Enhanced Search Functionality:** Implement a search bar to find specific content.